 It’s clear why companies choose telemarketing that requires them to pay on performance/delivery model, at a glance it seems to promise low financial risk, if the telemarking company doesn’t deliver, they don’t get paid.
 On the surface this seems like a good idea, but it missing 2 crucial aspects.

-- Trust - how can you work in partnership towards a common goal if you do trust the 3rd party
+- Trust - how can you work in partnership towards a common goal if you don't trust the 3rd party

 - Pay per appointment model looses focus on the true objective of a campaign, this is not the number of appointments, it’s the value of the sales pipeline generated by the campaign

-Would you rather have 10 appointments across the UK and generate 100k pipeline, or have 5 appointments and generate 500K
+Would you rather have 10 appointments and generate 100k pipeline, or have 5 appointments and generate 500K?

 So why do telemarketing companies use this business model?
 One answer is that it’s easy to sell, which is handy because it also means they have a high turnover of clients due to the negligible value these campaigns deliver.
 Here is the catch 22, how can you build trust within a business model that allows it (and is designed for it) to be broken?

 The final point I’ll make in regards to this, is the immense cash flow pressures it puts on telemarketing companies.
 Producing lower quality and easier to book appointments becomes not a choice, but a necessity in order to produce anything approaching predictable and steady cash flow.